By Departmental Nomination only - Program faculty should contact Dr. Ruth Bahr.

 (FGLSAMP), and FAMU Feeder programs will be given particular consideration.

-the Department/School should provide a letter of recommendation (not to exceed 500
+the Department/School should provide a letter of support (not to exceed 500 words)

-words) that describes his/her qualifications for receiving the Fellowship and provide
+that describes how this student meets the qualifications for receiving this Fellowship

-the student's letter of intent or student essay, as well as a transcript and test
+the student's letter of intent or student essay from their application packet, as

 The Policy/Fellowship committee of the Graduate Council will review the candidates